grislyeye/three-meet/book/equipment/wealth.md

   </tbody>
 </table>

 You roll the treasure item's usage die when you spend it.
-Each [item](/equipment/items.md) or service has a die cost.
-You cannot buy an item that costs more than the usage die of the treasure you are using.
+Each [item](/equipment/items.md) or service has a cost die representing it's relative price.
+You do not have enough wealth to buy an item whose cost die is greater than your treasure usage die.

 <aside>